$49 – $229

-CBD may offer powerful anti-nausea benefits towards symptoms of motion sickness — acting directly on the region of the brain responsible for causing feelings of nausea.
+CBD is a reliable option for preventing motion sickness — acting directly on the region of the brain responsible for causing feelings of nausea.

 Here, we’ll investigate the causes of motion sickness, the ways CBD can help, and how to get started using it yourself.